nebnamwen/buttonbox_c/README.txt

 == playing ButtonBox ==

-Use a QWERTY keyboard setting when playing ButtonBox.

 ButtonBox displays a panel of buttons representing part of a computer keyboard.
 The four rows of buttons correspond to the four rows of keys that make up the main part of the keyboard and are arranged approximately in a hexagonal grid,